DoraDong-2023/Demos_ML/README.md

 The record of ML demos that have done.
 1. Image Classification task on criminal with non-criminal faces. (authored)
 2. Logistic Regression on Credit fraud recoginition. (authored)
-3. Example of linear programming problem solver. (authored)
-4. ML classification prediction metrics. (authored)
+3. ML classification prediction metrics. (authored)
-5. cv2 plot for differential equations. (not authored)
-6.
+4.